Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 ## Tables of content

-Number of questions will be divided like this:

 | Techs      | No. of Questions |  Range  |
 | ---------- | :--------------: | :-----: |
 | HTML       |        50        |  0-50   |